14 Days Everest Base Camp Trek

 🏞️ Cultural Insights

 En route to their Everest Base Camp Trek, the Khumbu region features Sherpa villages as part of the unique character of the region.
-This typically takes in stunning landscape, but perhaps one of the reasons why people do the trek is also because it's so rich in immersing yourself in Buddhist traditions.
-Along the way, you will pass Buddhist monasteries, prayer flags and mani stones (stones etched with mantras).
+This typically takes place in a stunning landscape, but perhaps one of the reasons why people do the trek is also because it's so rich in immersing oneself in Buddhist traditions.
+Along the way, you will pass Buddhist monasteries, prayer flags, and mani stones (stones etched with mantras).
 The trek offers opportunities to visit the Tengboche Monastery, one of the largest and most significant monasteries in the Khumbu.

 🏨 Accommodation & Meals on the Trail